igorrooney/CVBuilder/README.md

 ## Acknowledgments

 - Thanks to the .NET community for providing excellent tools and resources.
+- Thanks to the Next.js community for their outstanding framework and documentation.
+- Thanks to AWS RDS for providing a reliable database management system.
 - Special thanks to all contributors who help improve this project.